cognitive-catalyst/cognitive-catalyst/README.md

 ##Structure
 *See also: [Structure](Structure.md)*

-Watson Catalyst is a community of independent open source projects.
+Cognitive Catalyst is a community of independent open source projects.
 Each project is governed independently, but is held to certain standards.
 These [Community Standards](CommunityStandards.md) will be developed by the community as needed.

 ##Projects
-* [JumpQA](https://github.com/watson-catalyst/jump-qa) - create ground truth from a corpus
+* [JumpQA](https://github.com/cognitive-catalyst/jump-qa) - create ground truth from a corpus
-* [Q&A Safe Strings](https://github.com/watson-catalyst/qa-safe-strings) - convert Unicode strings to Watson-safe ASCII
+* [Q&A Safe Strings](https://github.com/cognitive-catalyst/qa-safe-strings) - convert Unicode strings to Watson-safe ASCII

 ##Libraries
-* [Object IO](https://github.com/watson-catalyst/object-io) - easily read and write Java objects
+* [Object IO](https://github.com/cognitive-catalyst/object-io) - easily read and write Java objects

 ##Coming Soon
 *See also: [Coming Soon](ComingSoon.md)*